rspamd/rspamd.com/doc/faq.md

 Finally, we always prefer patches/pull requests to plain bug reports.

-To report bugs or suggest something about the documentation or the web site, please take a look at [this Github repo](https://github.com/vstakhov/rspamd.com).
+To report bugs or suggest something about the documentation or the web site, please take a look at [this GitHub repo](https://github.com/vstakhov/rspamd.com).

 ### What is the difference between `rspamc` and `rspamadm`